alynaguibdev/chatting_client/README.md

 - Designing the interfaces to be responsive.
 - Extracting WhatsApp needed icons from the APK.
 - Loading javascript files without blocking the UI.
+- Loading three pages in parallel or according to selection? ng-switch remove and add the DOM elements, so I went to load the subviews using ng-switch and ng-include.